Manjil Virinja Pookkal

 In the film, Prem Kishan (Shankar) arrives at Kodaikanal, where he falls in love with a girl named Prabha (Poornima).
 But Prabha is already married to Narendran (Mohanlal), a sadistic youngster.
 Their life gets troublesome when Narendran finds out about their affair.
 Manjil Virinja Pookkal marks the onscreen debut of Mohanlal and Poornima, the Malayalam debut of Shankar, the directorial debut of Fazil, and Amaldev's debut as music director.

 The film was shot extensively in and around Kodaikanal, Tamil Nadu.
 Manjil Virinja Pookkal was released in theatres on 25 December 1980 on Christmas day.
 Made for ₹7 lakh (₹0.7 million), the film grossed over ₹1 crore (₹10 million) at the box office.
 It became one of the highest-grossing Malayalam films of all time.
 In retrospect, the film is often regarded as the first new generation film in Malayalam cinema.
 Manjil Virinja Pookkal won six Kerala State Film Awards, including Best Film with Popular Appeal and Aesthetic Value and Best Actress for Poornima.

 Plot

-The story is about Prem Krishnan (Shankar Panicker) coming to the hills of Kodaikanal on work, meeting and falling in love with Prabha (Poornima Jayaram) whom he knows little about.
-Later, he realises that she is married when her husband, Narendran (Mohanlal) comes into the picture.
+The story is about Prem Krishnan coming to the hills of Kodaikanal on work, meeting and falling in love with Prabha whom he knows little about.
+Later, he realises that she is married when her husband, Narendran comes into the picture.
 Narendran is a sadistic husband.
 The film ends with Prem Krishnan committing suicide by driving off the cliff after killing Narendran, saddened by the loss of Prabha, who was killed by Narendran.